 Daniel Hull tried to utter his protest against the action of the convention in voting not to take action upon them, but was sharply called to order by the president.
+An aged lady spoke in general support of the resolutions, but declared that women don't wish to bear children to the State till the women have a voice in saying what shall be done with them.

-An aged lady spoke in general support of the resolutions, but declared that women don't wish to bear children to the State till the women have a voice in saying what shall be done with them find a man in bed with his wife, and saying he supposed that was what was meant by the word "stirpiculture."
-He spoke of meeting a man who was lamenting that he had just discovered his grandfather was a bastard, and sympathized with him by declaring he wouldn't care if his fathers were bastards back to the floods.
-Saveral others snoke upon the resolutions adveeral others spoke upon the resolutions, advo-
+Mr) Ray, a hale-looking septuagenarian, created considerable laughter and applause by declaring that if he was a young man he should hate to go home and with his wife, and saying he supposed that was what was meant by the word "stirpiculture."
+He spoke of meeting a man who was ismenting that he had just discovered his grandfather was a bastard, and sympathized with him by declaring he wouldn't care if his fathers were bastards back to the floods.
+Beveral others spoke upon the resolutions, advocating them.